Next: Diophantine equations

 are other units too; we'll see some later.)

-We call an element of a ring of integers irreducible if
+of a ring of integers irreducible if

 whenever you write